Library Home Research Methods

 Writing

 - Turabian supplement.
-DTS supplement to Turabian.
-Explains which Turabian options to use and lists additional rules specific to DTS.
-Turabian mistakes lists most common mistakes.
+This is the authoritative DTS supplement to Turabian.
+It explains which Turabian options to use and it provides additional rules specific to DTS. .

-- Footnote software.
-Bibliographic citation management software used to help you create footnotes and bibliographies.
+- Bibliographic citation management software.
+Introduction to software used to help you create footnotes and bibliographies.

-- Intro to Zotero.
+- Introduction to Zotero.
 Zotero generates footnotes and bibliographies according to Chicago/Turabian style.

-- Unicode fonts for biblical studies.
+- Importance of Unicode Fonts.
 The problem of document portability.
 Links to recommended fonts.

 - Breaking into print.
 Annotated bibliography on how to be published.